-This year’s free youth grief support retreat will be held Friday–Sunday, August 10–12.
-Join us in the beautiful Sonoma County redwoods for a healing weekend you will never forget!
+This year’s free youth grief support retreat has been cancelled due to the Coronavirus pandemic.
+Join us August 13-15, 2021 for a healing weekend in the beautiful Sonoma County redwoods that campers and staff will never forget!

 Sonoma County, California

 Young people experience loss differently than adults.

 For years, Hospice by the Bay has met that need by offering a free, all-inclusive, three-day summer retreat for grieving children and teens, ages 7-17 (18, if still in high school).